|4.2||779 Ratings | 666 Reviews|

 Tourist Places To Visit In Goa

 Goa is the quintessential beach and party destination of India.
 Turning 18 or celebrating your bachelor party, new years eve or just a getaway with friends and family, this place never fails to amaze.
 With its collection of stunning beaches, shacks and cafes, water sports and street shopping, you are going to have the time of your life visiting all the tourist places in Goa.
-Here is our list, one that we believe is a must-visit when in Goa.
+Starting from Panaji to Margao to Old Goa, here is our list, one that we believe is a must-visit when in Goa.

 Panaji (aka Panjim) is the capital city of Goa.
 A melting pot of cultures from around India and the world, you won't find any shortage of entertainment in this city.
 The Fontainhas Festival brings Panjim to life at the start of every New Year.
 Musicians, singers, artists and dancers from all over the country gather in Panjim to participate.
 As for the rest of the year, you always have the yacht casinos, ferry rides, and pork rolls you can't say no to.

 Margao (pronounced 'mud-ga-o') is the cultural and commercial capital of Goa.
 It lies somewhat in the middle of a long white-sand beach which spans almost 30 kilometres.
 Margao is located close to the South Goan, white sand beaches of Palolem (38 kilometers), Colva and Benaulim (about 6-8 kilometers).
 Margao is known for its huge Indo-Portuguese style mansions.